symfony-cmf/symfony-cmf-docs/bundles/phpcr-odm.rst

     Every PHPCR implementation should provide the workspace called *default*, but you can choose a different one.
 There is the ``doctrine:phpcr:workspace:create`` command to initialize a new workspace.
-See also :ref:`reference-phpcr-commands`.
+See also :ref:`bundle-phpcr-odm-commands`.

 The username and password you specify here are what is used on the PHPCR layer in the ``PHPCR\SimpleCredentials``.
 They will usually be different from the username